ironzo/diabetes_binary_classification/README-2.md

 ## Contributing
 Contributions to this project are welcome.
 Please fork the repository and submit a pull request with your changes.

-## License
+## DATASET
-This project is licensed under the MIT License - see the LICENSE file for details.
+Data was taken from Kaggle - https://www.kaggle.com/datasets/ehababoelnaga/diabetes-dataset/code